Merck Manual

 Treatment of the cause

 Infants who have biliary atresia are treated with a surgical procedure called portoenterostomy (Kasai procedure).
 Ideally, this procedure should be done in the first 1 to 2 months of life.
 During this procedure, a part of the small intestine is attached to an area of the liver so that bile can drain into the small intestine.
-Infants who do not respond well to this procedure ultimately require a liver transplant Liver Transplantation Liver transplantation is the surgical removal of a healthy liver or sometimes a part of a liver from a living person and then its transfer into a person whose liver no longer functions.
-(See... read more .
+Even with this procedure and optimal care, most infants ultimately require a liver transplant.

-Some metabolic diseases such as galactosemia can be treated.
-Galactosemia is treated Treatment Galactosemia (a high blood level of galactose) is a carbohydrate metabolism disorder that is caused by a lack of one of the enzymes necessary for metabolizing galactose, a sugar that is part... read more by eliminating milk and milk products (which contain the sugar galactose) from the infant's diet.
+Some metabolic disorders such as galactosemia can be treated.
+Galactosemia is treated by eliminating milk and milk products (which contain the sugar galactose) from the infant's diet.
 Typically, infants are given a soy formula.

 Infants who have gestational alloimmune liver disease may be treated with immune globulin (antibodies obtained from the blood of people with a normal immune system) given by vein or by withdrawing a large amount of the infant's blood and replacing it with transfused blood (exchange transfusion).